-- Take opportunities to find out cultural experiences of most vulnerable learners and incorporate into curriculum planning if possible - Subject leaders will be able to lead their subject with conviction, expertise and enthusiasm.
-They can explain how their curriculum ensures those who need to make accelerated progress to catch up with peers do so - At half-termly pupil progress meetings, PP learners are the main/initial focus of meetings.
-Prioritise PP children in the Early Years and Year 1 who need communication and language intervention. - Class teachers to understand that PP learners need to make accelerated progress to catch up with peers.
+- Take opportunities to find out cultural experiences of most vulnerable learners and incorporate into curriculum planning where possible - Subject leaders will be able to lead their subject with conviction, expertise and enthusiasm.
+They can explain how their curriculum ensures those who need to make accelerated progress to catch up with peers do so - At pupil progress meetings, PP learners are the main/initial focus of meetings. - Class teachers to understand that PP learners need to make accelerated progress to catch up with peers.
 Gaps identified and intervention addressed. - Extra time spent on those who may not have adult modelling at home, to help them develop emotional literacy. - Pro- active support prior to attendance becoming an issue for some PP learners. - All pupils encouraged to take up extra-curricular activities particular disadvantaged pupils, aiming initially for proportional representation and working towards every disadvantaged pupil doing something 'extra'. - Ensuring families of PP pupils engage with school and take up support that has been offered.